OfficeDev/office-js-docs-pr/docs/design/using-office-ui-fabric-react.md

 ## Create an add-in project

-To create an add-in that uses Fabric React, we recommend that you use the Yeoman generator for Office Add-ins.
-The Yeoman generator for Office provides the project scaffolding and build management needed to develop an Office Add-in.
+To create an add-in that uses Fabric React, we recommend that you use the Yeoman generator for Office Add-ins, as described in this section.

 ### Install the prerequisites